Ley789/SimpleRayTracer/Thesis/thesis.md

 At this level the algorithm can be split in 3 tasks.
 The most fundamental task is to find the closest intersection.
-The second task, also called visibility/occlusion test, is to check if there are any intersection of a ray with a object.
+The second task, also called visibility/occlusion test, is to check if there are any intersection of a ray with an object.
 The last task is find all intersections of a ray.
 To check for any intersections is slightly simpler as checking for the closest, so there are algorithms that are more efficient in this case.
 For example the occlusion test is used for shadow rays \cite{wald}.